The Formation Times and Building Blocks of Milky Way-mass Galaxies in the FIRE Simulations: Results

 Fig.~\ref{fig:mmp} (bottom left) shows the \textit{fractional} $\Mstar$ growth of each MMP, that is, $\Mstar(z)/\Mstar(z = 0)$.
 This metric is more fair to compare the formation histories, because it normalizes out the scatter in $\Mstar(z = 0)$.
 Across all simulations, the MMP reached 10 per cent and 50 per cent of its final mass at typically $z = 1.7$ (9.9 Gyr ago) and $z = 0.5$ (5.1 Gyr ago), respectively.
 Again, the MMP of an isolated host typically formed later, reaching 10 per cent and 50 per cent of its final mass at $z = 1.5$ (9.4 Gyr ago) and $z = 0.5$ (5.1 Gyr ago), while the MMP of a LG-like host typically formed earlier, reaching 10 per cent and 50 per cent of its final mass at $z = 2.4$ (11.0 Gyr ago) and $z = 0.8$ (6.9 Gyr ago).

-Finally, Fig.~\ref{fig:mmp} (bottom right) shows the fractional $\Mstar$ growth in the bottom left panel but normalized to the overall median across all simulations, that is, $\left[ \Mstar(z)/\Mstar(z=0) \right] / \left[\Mstar(z)/\Mstar(z=0) \right]_{\rm med}$.
-Because this metric removes the slightly higher median $\Mstar(z = 0)$ for the isolated hosts (top right panel), the median LG-like host now had higher fractional mass than the median isolated host \textit{at all redshifts}.
+Finally, Fig.~\ref{fig:mmp} (bottom right) shows the fractional $\Mstar$ growth in the bottom left panel but normalized to the total median (black curve) across all simulations.
+This metric shows that, by normalizing the curves by their $\Mstar$ at present, the median LG-like host now had higher fractional mass than the median isolated host \textit{at all redshifts}.
 The biggest difference occurred at $z \sim 4.2$ ($\sim 12.3$ Gyr ago), where the medians differed by almost an order of magnitude.

 While this offset between LG-like and isolated hosts has some host-to-host scatter, we emphasize that at \textit{all} redshifts, the MMP for 4 or 5 of the 6 LG-like hosts was fractionally more massive than the MMP for \textit{all} of the isolated hosts.
 This result highlights significant systematic differences in the formation histories of the MMPs in LG-like versus isolated environments.
 This is important when using cosmological zoom-in simulations such as these to compare with observations of the MW and M31 in the LG or with isolated MW-mass hosts as in, for example, the SAGA survey.
 We also emphasize that the MMPs of LG-like hosts were systematically more massive even back to $z = 7$, indicating these environmental effects manifest themselves early, even when the MMPs were only $10^{-4}$ to $10^{-3}$ of their final stellar mass.
-In Appendix~\ref{sec:mmphalo}, we discuss how this likely follows from the mass growth of the DM host halo.
+In Section~\ref{sec:mmphalo}, we discuss how this likely follows from the mass growth of the DM host halo.

 These trends are consistent with a similar analysis of the archaeological star-formation histories (SFHs) of these hosts in \citet{GarrisonKimmel19a}, which calculated SFHs using all stars in the host galaxy at $z = 0$.
-This includes stars that may have formed in another galaxy and merged in, while we compute the $\Mstar$ of the MMP at each snapshot.
-Therefore, this result is not sensitive to the way that one computes $\Mstar(z)$.
+By selecting stars in the host galaxy at $z = 0$, and using their formation times alone to calculate the SFH of the host galaxy, this ultimately includes stars that originally could have formed in a galaxy other than the MMP.
+This is different from how we compute the mass growth curves in Fig.~\ref{fig:mmp}, where we compute the $\Mstar$ of the MMP at each snapshot.
+Therefore, this result is not sensitive to the way that one computes the stellar mass growth of the host galaxy.